-Susan is meeting Fren on Saturday to discuss their project.
+- Susan is meeting Fren on Saturday to discuss their project.

-The board of directors meets every Monday.
+- The board of directors meets every Monday.

-Collocations with the verb “meet”
+Collocations using the verb “meet”

 You can meet someone you know or perhaps don’t know, so you can say that you meet them for the first time.

-I first met my husband at the airport when we were going on holiday.
+- I first met my husband at the airport when we were going on holiday.

 You can also arrange to meet someone, which means that you scheduled an appointment.

-I arranged to meet my client at noon.
+- I arranged to meet my client at noon.

-It is quite common in English to say “Nice to meet you“, or “Pleased to meet you” after we met someone for the first time.
+It is quite common in English to say “Nice to meet you“, or “Pleased to meet you” after we meet someone for the first time.
 We can also say that we’re “looking forward to meeting someone”, usually in a formal way.